kar137/datascience-python/README.md

 ## About the Track
 The **Associate Data Scientist (Python Track)** by DataCamp is designed to equip learners with the foundational skills required to become a data scientist.
 The track covers essential topics such as data manipulation, visualization, statistical analysis, machine learning, and more, all using Python.

-This track is ideal for:
-- Aspiring data scientists
-- Professionals looking to transition into data science
-- Anyone interested in leveraging Python for data analysis and machine learning

 ---

 ## Courses and Progress